haren2312/kubernetes-course/_exercises/09-security_fundamentals/14-combining_selectors.md

    ```

 ## Conclusion

 In this lecture, we covered how to combine namespace selectors and pod selectors to enforce more granular network policies in Kubernetes.
 This technique enhances security by ensuring that only intended pods are allowed to communicate, based on the conditions specified in the selectors.
 Keep experimenting with these concepts as they are foundational to creating secure applications in Kubernetes!

-## Lecture Description
-In this lecture, we demonstrate how to extend pod selection for traffic management in Kubernetes by utilizing both namespace and pod selectors.
-The session covers practical implementations and highlights the importance of combining selectors for enhanced security and effective communication between different application components.